Edition 1.0 · 2026-05-31 · next verification pass 2026-06-15 · changelog

 You can build this.
 We have.
 Five times.

 Each pass deleted more of the work the prior pass thought was essential.
-The first run produced a 9,000-word taxonomy.
-The third killed five of the loudest revenue claims under adversarial verification.
 The fifth is what you are reading.
-The report is shorter and harder than any free piece on this topic you will find on Medium or X.
+Shorter and harder than any free piece on this topic.
+The deliverable is restraint: we kill nine of every ten claims so you read only the survivors.

-Inputs
+Inputs & verification

-Editorial
+Editorial & output

 Friday digest, sample